 “These are wonderful kids, who are bright, curious and love to ask questions,” Ms. Rosenberg says.
 “They just think and pattern differently.
 Having a lot of commonalities makes them feel good.
 We’re fortunate to have them.”

-Gordon Hay, Venture Academy founder in Kelowna, B.C., says he founded the school “because the public school and social service systems can only do so much.”
+The founder of Venture Academy says he founded the school “because the public school and social service systems can only do so much.”

 “When these kids get to high school, that’s when you see them struggling and acting out, often because their problems aren’t diagnosed properly,” he adds.
 “So they get singled out by teachers, ostracized by their peers, end up in special classes or worse, suspended or expelled.”